gautamrawat543/RoadMapAI/README.md

 - **Password Encryption** using `BCryptPasswordEncoder`
 - **Stateless Authentication** with JWT
 - **Custom Filters & Handlers** for token parsing and exception handling

 ---

-## 📃 License

-This project is licensed under the MIT License.

----